ImSuriya/search-and-save/README.md

 mongo database as the data comes in.
 N.B. this is not ALL tweets, but a sample, as per the Twitter API.

-The data in the database began collection on May 1 at 1:43pm, and ended May 4 at 10am.
+The data in the database dump began collection on May 1 at 1:43pm, and ended May 4 at 10am.
 It contains >26k records containing the #talkpay hashtag.

+This project is forked from and based on tweet-collector.

 ## Usage